 Members of the Vestry share leadership with the Rector.
 The Vestry has a particular focus on the financial wellbeing of the parish.
 Twelve members serve with four elected at an annual election in November to serve three year terms, beginning the following January.
 The Clerk of the Vestry (who as secretary keeps the minutes), treasurer and assisting clergy are all ex-officio members.
 Vestry meets the second Tuesday of each month beginning at 6:15 p.m. in the library.
 All parishioners who may wish to do so are welcome to attend.

-CONTACT Lora Finley, Clerk of Vestry
+CONTACT Eva Neil, Clerk of Vestry

 The Senior Warden

 He or she is the chief lay leader in the parish and elected annually by the Vestry.
 The Senior Warden provides leadership for the Vestry, consultation and support for the Rector, and serves as a member of the Finance Committee.
 Should there be a vacancy in the office of Rector, the Senior Warden, with the advice of the Bishop, and consent of the Vestry, is responsible for seeing that those ministries usually performed by the Rector will continue.
+The Senior Warden serves as the chief executive officer of the Vestry and presides at meetings of the Parish and Vestry in the absence of the Rector.
+Other duties include signing contracts, mortgages and other legal documents as authorized by the Vestry.

 CONTACT John Rodgers